sirakisaias/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+token is a generated authentication code that is used to transmit information from server to client.

 2. What steps can you take in your web apps to keep your data secure?

+use authorized pages that require username and password. use privateroute pages that can only be accessed with a token.

 3. Describe how web servers work.

+a web server stores, process and deliver requested webpages to a client; when the client has the right pathway and/or has passed authorization.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, POST, DELETE, PUT, PATCH